⏱ 6 min read

 Like Folders and tasks, Projects can be private or shared with others.
 You can view and edit share settings by clicking on the share icon 4 in the Project info panel.
 At the top of the menu that appears you can see who the Project is currently shared with and underneath is a search box and dropdown where you can share the Project with more users.
 Read more detailed information on how to share a project.
 If you need to you can also stop sharing a Project.

-Switching to the Timeline View 1 can help you visualize how your project and its tasks are scheduled.
+Switching to the Gantt Chart 1 can help you visualize how your project and its tasks are scheduled.

-- To appear on the Timeline View, Projects must contain at least one task with scheduled start and end dates (or a milestone task).
+- To appear on the timeline portion of the Gantt Chart, Projects must contain at least one task with scheduled start and end dates (or a milestone task).

-- To view all Projects shared with you on the Timeline, click the account name in the Folder tree.
+- To view all Projects shared with you on the Gantt Chart, click the account name in the Folder tree.

 How Projects appear on the Gantt Chart

-- The Project’s title is visible on the Timeline View and the Project icon 2 appears to the left of the Project’s name.
+- The Project’s title is visible on the Gantt Chart and the Project icon 2 appears to the left of the Project’s name.

 - Scheduled tasks are displayed underneath the Project’s title.